openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Caffe.md

   -k K                  Path to CustomLayersMapping.xml to register custom
                         layers
   --mean_file MEAN_FILE, -mf MEAN_FILE
-                        Mean image to be used for the input.
+                        [DEPRECATED] Mean image to be used for the input.
 Should be a binaryproto file --mean_file_offsets MEAN_FILE_OFFSETS, -mo MEAN_FILE_OFFSETS
-                        Mean image offsets to be used for the input binaryproto file.
+                        [DEPRECATED] Mean image offsets to be used for the input binaryproto file.
 When the mean image is bigger than the expected input, it is cropped.
 By default, centers of the input image and the mean image are the same and